m3tros/MetrosCrypt/README.md

 - Failed to record the result.

 ### Unknown error
-If you have any problems with the program, write an email to the address below.
+If you have any problems with the program, <a href="https://github.com/John-MetrosSoftware/MetrosCrypt/blob/main/README.md#developer">write an email to the address below.</a>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/107058068/172838488-e17908cc-de72-41a9-9250-ee21b51e055f.png" alt="MetrosCrypt">
 </p>